uthcode/learntosolveit/source/python.rst

 ----------------

-* When a class definition is entered, a new namespace is created, and used as the local scope â thus, all assignments to local variables go into this new namespace.
+* When a class definition is entered, a new namespace is created, and used as the local scope and thus, all assignments to local variables go into this new namespace.
 In particular, function definitions bind the name of the new function here.
 * When a class definition is left normally (via the end), a class object is